How we consider programmes via a virtual approval visit

 Our standards have related but different roles.
 The standards of proficiency and standards of conduct, performance and ethics apply to individuals.
 The standards of education and training apply to programmes and education providers.

-The standards of proficiency apply to registrants, and must be met by learners in order for them to join the Register.
+The standards of proficiency apply to registrants, and must be met by learners in order for them to be eligible to apply to the Register.
 Registrants also have to keep to the standards of conduct, performance and ethics, which learners must also be able to meet as part of approved programmes.
 There is a degree of overlap between the standards of proficiency and the standards of conduct, performance and ethics.
 For example, both include confidentiality.

 The standards of education and training are designed to guarantee learners achieve the standards of proficiency, and the standards of conduct, performance and ethics.